Argonne-National-Laboratory/DSP/README.md

 where x and y_s are decision variable vectors with dimensions n_1 and n_2, respectively, A, T_s and W_s are matrices of dimensions m_1 by n_1, m_2 by n_1 and m_2 by n_2, respectively, and c, q_s, b, and h_s are vectors of appropriate dimensions.

-DSP provides **parallel** implementations for decomposition methods:
+DSP provides **parallel** implementations for the following decomposition methods:
-* Dual decomposition
+* Dual decomposition (subgradient and cutting-plane)
 * Benders decomposition

 The methods can be run on computing clusters and multi-core processors.